 From: Palmdale, CA

-She leads with her left eye and walks typically in a counterclockwise direction, although she manages to run after her in a straight line when she's chasing the cat!
+She leads with her left eye and typically walks counterclockwise, although she manages to run after her in a straight line when she's chasing the cat!

-It's been amazing to watch Squirrel grow and adapt to life and her surroundings.
+Watching Squirrel grow and adapt to life and her surroundings has been amazing.

 I think I'm fortunate to have been given the gift of such a sweet loving pup :)